pramodk/spack-configs/README.md

 * modules are named as `package name` + `version` + `compiler` + `hash`
 * even external packages (installed by brew) have modules
-* lot of redundent modules for end users : why they need autoconf, automake module?
+* lot of redundant modules for end users : why they need autoconf, automake module?
 * hash in module name is not useful for end-users (module names will change once version / dependency changes)

-These autogenerated modules are difficult to use for end users and that's where Spack support for modules comes handy!
+These auto-generated modules are difficult to use for end users and that's where Spack support for modules comes handy!
 Details information is [here](http://spack.readthedocs.io/en/latest/module_file_support.html#).
 Below instructions provide quick instructions for generating module on OS X.

 We will look into `Environment Modules` as well as `LMod`.
 As discussed in `OS X` section, make sure you have `module` and `lmod` installed via brew.
 Your `.bashrc` or `.bash_profile` should activate the support for modules as: